NeelamSingla/CustomeInformationRepo/README.md

 It contains code to implement Customer Conatct Information API with CRUD operations.
 It uses Entity Framework Core Code First approach.
-It contains Test project to test the controller with Mock Data It also includes Docker Image
+It contains Test project to test the controller with Mock Data.
+It also includes Docker Image for multi platform and easy deployment.